 - Address: 200 HarbourFront Dr, Hamilton, ON L8L 1C8, Canada

 If you like repurposing, you are going to love how the folks of Hamilton have transformed an industrial site into a beautiful recreational area.
 Bayfront Park was actually a landfill before it has blossomed to the beautiful ode to nature and outdoorsy gatherings that it is today.
 Citizens of Hamilton planted more trees to enhance their natural beauty and even added a fish habitat.
 Now it’s one of the things to do in Hamilton especially attractive to families.
 The grand opening was in 1993 and the location has received many awards.

 5. Things to do in Hamilton: African Lion Safari

 - Address: 1386 Cooper Rd, Cambridge, ON N1R 5S2, Canada

 - Website: African Lion Safari

 African Lion Safari is a family-owned park.
 It is home to over 1,000 exotic birds and 100 species of wild animals.
 The family up-keeping it has cheetahs, lions, giraffes, zebra, ostrich, kangaroo, and other animals!
-Visit it to watch Number 1 Movers’ favorite animals, the elephants, as they swim in the lake.
+Visit it to watch Number 1 Van Lines’ favorite animals, the elephants, as they swim in the lake.
 They are so cute.
 The park has walking areas for guests and offers tour buses for groups.

 6. HMCS Haida National Historic Site